 Everyone involved in the accommodation process has a duty to cooperate to the best of their ability.
-While the Board is ultimately responsible for putting in place solutions and leading the process, individuals requesting religious accommodation must cooperate in the process.
+While the Board is ultimately responsible for putting in place solutions and leading the process, persons seeking accommodation must cooperate in the process.